 Node types control the actual creation and data manipulation of all database objects within your data pipeline.
 Node types are defined by Jinja/SQL templates and a YAML Node definition which has numerous options for customization in the Node Type Editor.
 Templates are split into Create and Run.
 Create templates define the structure of a table such as columns and data types while Run templates define how the data is to be loaded into the table after creation.
 Information on the node definition configuration options can be found in the Node Type Editor section.

-Source nodes represent the tables or views where raw data is queried to be processed by subsequent nodes.
+Source nodes represent the tables, external tables, or views where raw data is queried to be processed by subsequent nodes.
 They are not manually editable other than to change their location or add a description.

 Stage nodes are intermediate nodes in the graph where you prepare the data by applying business logic.